 What do you get from our degrees?

-A Modern Languages degree sets graduates apart from other Arts and Humanities students.
-Our graduates all develop excellent communication, analytical and research skills, but also often achieve native or near-native spoken and written fluency in one or more major foreign languages, alongside cross-cultural awareness and understanding.
-These invaluable attributes equip our graduates to be high flyers in an increasingly globalised world.
-What is more, our Modern Languages students benefit from an integrated year working or studying abroad, a period of intense immersion typically funded by the Erasmus exchange scheme, during which they develop the kind of impressive language proficiency and intellectual maturity that is rare in UK graduates.
+A Modern Languages degree sets graduates apart from other Arts and Humanities students because our graduates all develop excellent communication, analytical and research skills and often achieve native or near-native spoken and written fluency in one or more major foreign languages.
+That’s alongside cross-cultural awareness and understanding, which helps equip our graduates with the skills needed to be high flyers in an increasingly globalised world.

 Dr Jon Hughes, Head of School